Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Introduction

 \emph{ Can a ground state of an end-to-end fully connected LR Hamiltonian be efficiently simulated by a finite number of pairing interactions?}

-\emph{If so, how many number of neighbors are required to mimic the same behavior of entanglement in the ground-state and how does that number vary with the exponent $\alpha$ i.e., the strength of interaction?}
+\emph{If so, how many neighbors are required to mimic the same behavior of entanglement in the ground state and how does that number vary with the exponent $\alpha$ i.e., the strength of the interaction?}

-These questions are especially relevant when we wish to create a link between different hardware platforms which are presently available.
-For example, in an ion-trap simulator, simulation of SR spin models is challenging while the models realized are typically long-ranged with a high enough exponent, thereby possessing vanishing long-range behaviors \cite{Islam2011,Islam2013}.
-On the other hand, in a gate-based simulator with superconducting qubits, e.g. in IBM, Google, Rigetti, etc, simulation of a LR model is problematic since the simulation becomes extremely noisy due to the exponential use of two-qubit gates.
-Therefore, it would be tremendously helpful if we can simulate the entanglement content of an end-to-end LR model with a system having fewer neighbor interactions so that the corresponding Hamiltonian can act as a representative between the two simulators.
+These questions are especially relevant when we wish to create a link between the different hardware platforms that are presently available.
+For example, in an ion-trap simulator, simulation of SR spin models is challenging, while the models realized are typically long range with a high enough exponent, thereby possessing vanishing long-range behaviors \cite{Islam2011,Islam2013}.
+On the other hand, in a gate-based simulator with superconducting qubits, e.g., in IBM, Google, and Rigetti, the simulation of an LR model is problematic since the simulation becomes extremely noisy due to the exponential use of two-qubit gates.
+Therefore, it would be tremendously helpful if we could simulate the entanglement content of an end-to-end LR model with a system having fewer neighbor interactions so that the corresponding Hamiltonian can act as a representative between the two simulators.